Ennis House: Windows and roof

-The facade contains gold, green, blue, and purple stained glass windows, which depicted wisterias.
+The facade contains gold, green, blue, and purple stained glass windows, which depict wisterias.
 These were the last stained-glass windows that Wright designed for a residential building during his lifetime, as he began using perforated wood blocks in his later houses.
 There are 32 stained-glass panels, divided into 29 stained-glass windows and three stained-glass doors.
 The final design of the windows contrasted with Wright's original plans, which called for a block-shaped pattern evocative of the facade.
 The window sills have large lintels, which shield the interiors from bright sunlight.
-The roof slabs are split across 14 levels; the shape of the roof is similar to that of the Hollyhock House in that some parts of the roof are flat, while others ascend in a ziggurat–like configuration.
+The roof slabs are split across 14 levels; the shape of the roof is similar to that of the Hollyhock House in that some parts of the roof are flat, while others ascend in a ziggurat-like configuration.
 The roof includes telescoping towers, which become progressively smaller as they ascend.